openedx/edx-platform/docs/course_authors/source/open_response_assessment.rst

 Scoring
 ^^^^^^^

-Scores for open response assessment problems that have more than one assessment are not cumulative.
+Scores for open response assessment problems that have more than one assessment type are not cumulative.
 That is, if a problem has a value of 10 points and it contains both a self assessment and an AI assessment, the total score is out of 10 points rather than 20.

-The final score for an open response assessment is the score that the response receives in the final assessment that it undergoes.
-If a response doesn't score high enough to move to another assessment, the final score is the score that the response receives in the final assessment that it qualifies for.
+The final score for an open response assessment is the score that the response receives in the last assessment that it undergoes.
+If a response doesn't score high enough to move to another assessment, the final score is the score that the response receives in the last assessment that it qualifies for.

-In peer assessment, the final score is the average of the scores that each of the peer graders awards.
+In peer assessment, the final score is the median of the scores that the response receives from each peer grader.

 For example: